 What will happen during the mini pupillage?

 Our mini-pupillages are not formally assessed.
-In other words, there is no test or exam, and you will not be given any work to do.
-You need not have any prior legal knowledge of any kind.
-You will merely observe, learn and hopefully enjoy yourself.
+In other words, there is no test or exam, and you will not be marked for any of the work you do.
+You will receive tips, advice and feedback which we hope you will find valuable.
+You need not have any prior legal knowledge of any kind or any experience of working in a legal environment.
+We hope that you will learn and enjoy yourself.
 We expect our mini-pupils to be dynamic and enthusiastic.
-You must be dressed smartly in business attire, and arrive promptly at all times.
+You must be dressed smartly in business attire, and attend promptly at all times.

-We encourage our mini-pupils to talk to our barristers about life at the Bar and about what they have observed during their day; we hope that you finish the week feeling confident and excited about your career at the Bar.
+We encourage our mini-pupils to talk to our barristers about life at the Bar and about what they have learned during their day; we hope that you finish the experience feeling confident and excited about your career at the Bar.

 1 King’s Bench Walk operates an Equality and Diversity policy.
 For more information please contact Jo Pickersgill, Chambers’ Consultant Chief Executive.
 We have a firm commitment to Equality and Diversity.